Houllier expects Ireland to leave

-He was left out of the matchday squad for last Saturday's derby with West Brom and has also been excluded for Saturday's clash at Wigan.
+Ireland was left out of the matchday squad for last Saturday's derby with West Brom and has also been excluded for this weekend's clash at Wigan.

 Houllier made it clear soon after arriving at Villa three months ago that he wanted Ireland to "work harder".

 He has always recognised the talent of Ireland but it appears a parting of the ways could occur during the January transfer window.